 Credentialing: The residency program is credentialed by the American Physical Therapy Association (APTA).

 Length of Study: 12 Months

 University of Rochester Medical Center

-Salary: Residents will receive a salary reflective of their time spent performing independent patient care.
-Residents do not maintain a full case load secondary to time being allocated for didactic coursework, presentation, projects and athletic event coverage.
+Salary: Residents will receive a salary reflective of their time spent performing independent patient care (70% of full time salary).
+Residents do not maintain a full case load secondary to time being allocated for didactic coursework, presentation, and projects.
+Download the Financial Fact Sheet.